sunncyn/InvestmentPortfolio/README.md

 # InvestmentPortfolio
-let's build your own investment portfolio dashboard on googlesheet !! please check out this [Template spreadsheet](https://docs.google.com/spreadsheets/d/1w3R4SSCoHAxi5tc2f4QI8hnFmzJQpaBJSzW_MJ-WYmI/edit?usp=sharing) and feel free to make a copy of the file by going to `File` then `Make a Copy`
+Please check out this [Template spreadsheet](https://docs.google.com/spreadsheets/d/1w3R4SSCoHAxi5tc2f4QI8hnFmzJQpaBJSzW_MJ-WYmI/edit?usp=sharing) and feel free to make a copy of the file by going to `File` then `Make a Copy`

+Now, let's build your own investment portfolio dashboard on googlesheet !!

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents